kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/topics/powervs/creating-a-cluster.md

     +-------------------+-----------------+-----------------+-------------------+--------------------------------------+--------+
     ```

-4. Provision workload cluster in IBM Cloud PowerVS

-    You can use clusterctl to render the yaml through templates.
+2. Use clusterctl to render the yaml through templates and deploy the cluster

     **Note:** the `IBMPOWERVS_IMAGE_ID` value below should reflect the ID of the custom qcow2 image, the `kubernetes-version` value below should reflect the kubernetes version of the custom qcow2 image.